google/transit/gtfs-realtime/spec/en/reference.md

 ## _enum_ DropOffType

-Indicates the drop off method for an updated stop time.
-Default is REGULAR_DROP_OFF.
+Indicates the drop off method for an updated stop time when it differs from what's specified in (CSV) GTFS in stop_times.txt.
+By default, if drop_off_type is neither specified in real-time or in (CSV) GTFS, it is considered REGULAR_DROP_OFF.

 **Caution:** this field is still **experimental**, and subject to change.
 It may be formally adopted in the future.